Taglyatelle/taglyatelle/README.md

 Comment on any PR or issue with these commands:

 - **`/check_licenses`** - Analyzes dependencies in your files, creates an issue with a detailed license compliance report including package names, license types, and severity levels.
-ONLY FOR PYTHON PROJECT.

 ## Create your own GitHub App and use it in local